 By M.D.
 Kittle | Wisconsin Reporter

-In a USA Today op-ed piece, Hoffer asserts targeted taxation or bans on fatty, salty, sugary and preserved-filled foods may be designed to go after America’s epidemic obesity problem, but it’s hurting the people who can least afford such “sin taxes” the most.
+In the piece, headlined “Big Brother declares war on consumption,” Hoffer and fellow professors William F. Shughart II and Michael D. Thomas assert targeted taxation or bans on fatty, salty, sugary and preserved-filled foods may be designed to go after America’s epidemic obesity problem, but it’s hurting the people who can least afford such “sin taxes” the most.

 “Research in the new field of ‘behavioral economics’ generally supports such policies, but what scholars often overlook is the impact taxes and regulations have on the poorest members of society,” the economists write.
 “The simple fact is that poverty reduces the scope of choice.”

 Obesity fighters have advocated taxing fast-food establishments for several years.